Shaamiilll/Infinity-Ecommerce/README.md

 2. Browse through the product catalog and add items to your cart.
 3. Proceed to checkout and select your preferred payment method.
 4. Track your order status.
-5. Enjoy your shopping experience with EAZHOP!
+5. Enjoy your shopping experience with INFINTY!

 ## Contact
 For any inquiries or support, please contact us at shamilamiyan@gmail.com